herewithme/simple-custom-types/readme.txt

 This plugin provides a nice interface and easy access.
 The plugin provides almost all the parameters of the WordPress CPT API.

 It's possible to manage the permissions of custom post types such as articles or pages.
 Or create a full set of custom permissions and related roles !

+This plugin is developped on WordPress 3.3, with the constant WP_DEBUG to TRUE.

 == Frequently Asked Questions ==